Angela Lansbury: Sweeney Todd and continued cinematic work: 1979–1984

 In March 1979, Lansbury appeared as Nellie Lovett in Sweeney Todd: The Demon Barber of Fleet Street, a Sondheim musical directed by Harold Prince.
 Opening at the Uris Theatre, she starred alongside Len Cariou as Sweeney Todd, the murderous barber in 19th-century London.
 After being offered the role, she jumped on the opportunity due to Sondheim's involvement, commenting that she loved "the extraordinary wit and intelligence of his lyrics."
 She remained in the role for 14 months before being replaced by Dorothy Loudon; the musical received mixed critical reviews, although earned Lansbury her fourth Tony Award and After Dark magazine's Ruby Award for Broadway Performer of the Year.
 She returned to the role in October 1980 for a ten-month US tour; the production was also filmed and broadcast on the Entertainment Channel.

 In 1982, Lansbury took on the role of an upper middle-class housewife who champions workers' rights in A Little Family Business, a farce set in Baltimore in which her son Anthony also starred.
 It debuted at Los Angeles' Ahmanson Theatre before moving to Broadway's Martin Beck Theatre.
 It was critically panned and faced protests from California's Japanese-American community for including anti-Japanese slurs.
 That year, Lansbury was inducted into the American Theatre Hall of Fame, and the following year appeared in a Mame revival at Broadway's Gershwin Theatre.
-Although Lansbury was praised, the show was a commercial failure, with Lansbury noting: "I realised that it's not a show of today.
+Although Lansbury was praised, the revival was a commercial failure, with Lansbury noting: "I realised that it's not a show of today.
 It's a period piece."